farling42/fvtt-numenera-compendium/README.md

 ![](https://img.shields.io/badge/Foundry-v9-informational)
 ![Latest Release Download Count](https://img.shields.io/github/downloads/farling42/fvtt-numenera-compendium/latest/module.zip)

+No further work will be performed on this module since it was not approved the Foundry VTT company.

 # Numenera Compendiums for the Cypher System (Numenera) game system

 This module provides a set of compendiums for use with the [Cypher System game system for Foundry VTT](https://foundryvtt.com/packages/cyphersystem/).
 The compendiums provide journal entries containing page references for thefollowing from the Numenera Discovery and Numenera Destiny rulebooks.